 No matter whether you are a professional auto mechanic or a weekend DIYer, the Milwaukee 2457-21 Cordless M12 Ratchet Kit will be a nice addition to your toolbox.
 In addition to being powerful enough for most applications, it’s also quite compact in shape and overall size.

-Meanwhile, the onboard fuel gauge and integrated LED lights to enhance productivity and make every job easier.
+Meanwhile, the onboard fuel gauge and integrated LED lights enhance productivity and make every job easier.
 However, we have to point out it’s a bit heavier than similar devices on the market.
 Regardless of these minor downsides, Milwaukee’s electric ratchet is a well-rounded and capable tool.

 If you work on cars, trust me; you want one!